CaptainChicky/VBScript-Jokes/README.md

 # What is this?
 This repo contains two small VBScript jokes, `/Notifications/` and `/No-Restart/`.
 They are meant to be small pranks that can be used to scare your friends.
-The `/Notifications/` one is *completely safe*, meaning that you can send this to your less computer-able friends to scare or prank them without damaging anything (except possibly the mental state of the recieving end 😂), while the `/No-Restart/` one may cause some loss of unsaved work, because it forces your PC to shut down.
+The `/Notifications/` one is *completely safe*, meaning that you can send this to your friends to scare or prank them without damaging anything (except possibly the mental state of the recieving end 😂), while the `/No-Restart/` one may cause some loss of unsaved work, because it forces your PC to restart.

 # Contents
 ## Notifications